OliverPohl/p3_collaboration_competition/Report.md

-# Deep reinforcement learning: Collaboration and Competition
+# Report of Deep reinforcement learning: Solving the UnityEnvironment Tennis

 ### Introduction
 The repository contains the third and final project of the Udacity Deep Reinforcement Learning Nanodegree.

 For this project, the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment is used.

 It is solved by the DDPG algorithm enhanced by bootstrap and priorized replay methods.
-This enables solving the environment in less than 200 episodes.
+This way the environment is solved in less than 200 episodes.
+Note, that the algorithm is optimized to solve the environment in the collaboration scenario.
 The algorithm shall be explained in the following.

-![Trained Agent][image1]

 ### Environment
 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.